qmk/qmk_firmware/users/ericgebhart/readme.md

     * Uses a language setting to create all maps.
     * Creates the same maps in multiple languages.
     * More than one language simultaneously on one keyboard.
-    * Currently provides us-en (KC_), and fr-bepo (BP_).
+    * Currently provides these languag settings and keycodes.
-    * US-EN is the default, configurable in config.h.
+      * US - US-intl (US_)
+      * EN - US-en (KC_),
+      * BEPO - fr-bepo (BP_).
     * Choosing dvorak, and enabling bepo, will produce two base layers to choose from on the keyboard.
-Dvorak on us-en and fr-bepo.
+Dvorak on US and BEPO.

  * Base layers
    * Simple and compact definitions.
-   * The keymap is completely configurable in config.h.
    * Base layers are pure.
    * Mods are defined separately.
    * OLED Maps for 128x64 sized oleds.
    * Language agnostic.
    * Core layer chunks are 3x10.
-     * Except for the bepo base layers which are 3x12
+     * Except for few exceptions which are 3x12
-   * More than 18 base layers to choose from.
+   * More than 25 base layers to choose from.

    **Caution: Choosing too many base layers will result in toprows or keypad layer LT's to stop working.
 If bepo is enabled, all base layers are doubled so it's easy to hit the 16 layer limit for LT.**
-   Perhaps I should add more granular selection.

  * Locales
-    * Locales, and layer sets for a locale.
+    * Locales, defines a set of layers for a locale.
     * Layer definitions are language agnostic. - see lang.h.

  * Extensions - Defs.